Do you want to learn how to save money while you travel round the world? Or how to travel on a budget?

 Exactly how much you can save varies but I’d guess that it’s easy to even cut your costs by up to 50% if you spend at least a week everywhere you go.
 Even more money if you can make it a month.

 As an added bonus, I think you also enjoy a destination more when you are not rushing around.
 When I look back, just about all my favourite destinations have been ones where I have stayed at least a week.
-Like Paris, pictured above, where we spent a month for only USD$2000 in the middle of summer without doing without in a nice apartment.
+Like Paris, pictured above, where we spent a month for only USD$2,000 in the middle of summer without doing without anything and staying in a nice apartment.

 Travel to less popular destinations